neoforged/Documentation/docs/resources/server/enchantments/builtin.md

 ]
 ```

-Here, the Entity Effect Component is `minecraft:post_attack`.
+Here, the entity effect component is `minecraft:post_attack`.
 Its effect is `minecraft:ignite`, which is implemented by the `Ignite` record.
 This record's implementation of `EnchantmentEntityEffect#apply` sets the target entity on fire.

 ### Vanilla Enchantment Entity Effect Component Types
 #### Defined as `DataComponentType<List<ConditionalEffect<EnchantmentEntityEffect>>>`